The Lerch $\Phi$ Analytic Continuation: Polylogarithm extension

 \subsection{Full polylogarithm}

-For the purpose of producing the analytic continuation of $\mathrm{Li}_{k}(e^{m})$, it's more convenient to start from its formula seen in \secrefe{full_poly} and repeat some of the previous steps from \secrefe{AC_part}.
-For the polylogarithm, the first and only finite sum is: \\ and to figure the closed-form we can take the limit of the partial sum as $n$ goes to infinity: \\ Next, the sum inside the integral can be simplified collapsing the sum over $q$: \\ This limit is not trivial.
-The solution may be found if one assumes that all terms with $n$ cancel out (which is a plausible assumption if, for example, $m$ is a positive real number) and the remaining terms constitute the limit.\\
+For the purpose of producing the extension of $\mathrm{Li}_{k}(e^{z})$, it is more convenient to start from its formula seen in \secrefe{full_poly} and repeat some of the previous steps from \secrefe{AC_part}.
+For the polylogarithm, the first and only finite sum is,

+and to find out the closed-form one can take the limit of the partial sum as $n$ goes to infinity, \\ Next, the sum inside the integral can be simplified collapsing the sum over $q$, \\ This limit is not trivial.
+The solution might be found if one assumes that all terms with $n$ cancel out (which is a plausible assumption if, for example, $z$ is a positive real number) and the remaining terms constitute the limit.\\